e0426051/ip/docs/README.md

 ### 3.
 Q3: I am not able to see ticks and crosses on the tasks.
 I can only see "?".
 How do I resolve this?

-A3: Run `Chcp 65001` followed by `java -Dfile.encoding=UTF-8 -jar duke.jar` to resolve the issue.
+A3: Run `Chcp 65001` followed by `java -Dfile.encoding=UTF-8 -jar [filename].jar` to resolve the issue.
 Also, change the fonts for your console application to NSimSun.
 Please ensure you are in the correct directory before doing so.